tiw150/Zresidual/docs/reference/boxplot.zresid.md

 maximal finite value (with preserved sign), and a warning message is displayed.

-When `X="covariate"`, users may supply any covariate name available in the `"covariates"` attribute.
+When `x_axis_var="covariate"`, users may supply any covariate name available in the `"covariates"` attribute.
 If a covariate contains too few unique bins, fitted values are transformed using [`log()`](https://rdrr.io/r/base/Log.html) to stabilize binning, with a message provided.